Archive for November, 2006

 Close the US military base in Ecuador down

 Washington DC went down in total defeat in the Ecuadoran presidential election held this last Sunday.
-Bush’s candidate was the richest man in Ecuador, Alvaro Naboa, who tried to buy the election with his banana billions and his Bible thumping.
-His clownish campaign had him repreesenting himself as the candidate of the poor, no less!
+Bush’s candidate was the richest man in Ecuador, Alvaro Naboa, who tried to buy the election with his banana billions and his Bible thumping. … Continue reading

 A City Council anti-torture resolution

 When our president signed the Military Commissions Act, it granted US agencies the power to torture their captives.
-Dear council members, the PPJPC comes before you to ask that the City of Colorado Springs adopt a resolution to condemn the use of torture anywhere in the world.
-You may say that it not the place of a municipality to second guess national legislation.
-We would assert to you that it is.
+Dear council members, the PPJPC comes before you to ask that the City of Colorado Springs adopt a resolution to condemn the … Continue reading

 No flag raising in Kandahar